Nimitt-nim/NLP_Assignment2/README.md

 # NLP_Assignment2
-Training a Tokenizer and LLAMA model on Bengali Dataset
+Problem: Training a Tokenizer and LLAMA model on Bengali Dataset

+Note: Please check Documentation.pdf for evaluation